MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing-content.md

 1. Event messages enter the system via customer-facing applications (synchronously over HTTP) and various back-end systems (asynchronously via Apache Kafka).
 These messages are passed into a command processing pipeline.
 2. Each event message is ingested and mapped to one of a defined set of commands by a command processor microservice.
 The command processor retrieves any current state relevant to executing the command from an event stream snapshot database.
 The command is then executed, and the output of the command is emitted as a new event.
-3. Each event emitted as the output of a command is committed to an event stream database using Cosmos DB.
+3. Each event emitted as the output of a command is committed to an event stream database using Azure Cosmos DB.
-4. For each database insert or update committed to the event stream database, an event is raised by the Cosmos DB Change Feed.
+4. For each database insert or update committed to the event stream database, an event is raised by the Azure Cosmos DB change feed.
 Downstream systems can subscribe to any event topics that are relevant to that system.
-5. All events from the Cosmos DB Change Feed are also sent to a snapshot event stream microservice, which calculates any state changes caused by events that have occurred.
-The new state is then committed to the event stream snapshot database stored in Cosmos DB.
+5. All events from the Azure Cosmos DB change feed are also sent to a snapshot event stream microservice, which calculates any state changes caused by events that have occurred.
+The new state is then committed to the event stream snapshot database stored in Azure Cosmos DB.
 The snapshot database provides a globally distributed, low latency data source for the current state of all data elements.
 The event stream database provides a complete record of all event messages that have passed through the architecture, which enables robust testing, troubleshooting, and disaster recovery scenarios.

 ### Components

-- [Cosmos DB](/azure/cosmos-db/introduction) is Microsoft's globally distributed, multi-model database that enables your solutions to elastically and independently scale throughput and storage across any number of geographic regions.
+- [Azure Cosmos DB](/azure/cosmos-db/introduction) is Microsoft's globally distributed, multi-model database that enables your solutions to elastically and independently scale throughput and storage across any number of geographic regions.
 It offers throughput, latency, availability, and consistency guarantees with comprehensive service level agreements (SLAs).
-This scenario uses Cosmos DB for event stream storage and snapshot storage, and it applies [Cosmos DB's Change Feed][docs-cosmos-db-change-feed] features to provide data consistency and fault recovery.
+This scenario uses Azure Cosmos DB for event stream storage and snapshot storage, and it applies [Azure Cosmos DB change feed][docs-cosmos-db-change-feed] features to provide data consistency and fault recovery.
 - [Apache Kafka on HDInsight](/azure/hdinsight/kafka/apache-kafka-introduction) is a managed service implementation of Apache Kafka, an open-source distributed streaming platform for building real-time streaming data pipelines and applications.
 Kafka also provides message broker functionality similar to a message queue, for publishing and subscribing to named data streams.
 This scenario uses Kafka to process incoming and downstream events, in the order processing pipeline.

 ## Scenario details

 This scenario takes an event-sourcing approach, using a functional programming model implemented via [microservices](https://azure.com/microservices).
 Each microservice is treated as a stream processor, and all business logic is implemented via microservices.
 This approach enables high availability and resiliency, geo-replication, and fast performance.

-Using managed Azure services such as Cosmos DB and HDInsight can help reduce costs by using Microsoft's expertise in globally distributed cloud-scale data storage and retrieval.
+Using managed Azure services such as Azure Cosmos DB and HDInsight can help reduce costs by using Microsoft's expertise in globally distributed cloud-scale data storage and retrieval.
 This scenario specifically addresses an e-commerce or retail scenario; if you have other needs for data services, you should review the list of available [fully managed intelligent database services in Azure][product-category].

 ### Potential use cases